naukri-engineering/validate/README.md

 		8. **submitButton :** If the submit button is not of the type “submit” then set this parameter with the “id” of the submit button as a string.

-		9.	**fireDelay :** Accepts integer values(in milliseconds) to set a delay before firing the validation events. i.e. “fireDelay” set to 2000 will delay the execution of the commonValidator by 2 seconds.
+		9.	**fireDelay :** Accepts integer values(in milliseconds) to set a delay before firing the validation events. i.e. “fireDelay” set to 2000 will delay the execution of the validate.js by 2 seconds.

 		10.	**beforeSubmit :** Accepts a callback function to execute before submitting the form